ShreyansK2000/evnt-app/README.md

 Some more helpful diagrams can be found in the `img` folder of the repository.

-## Technologies used (front-end only):
+## Technologies used (front-end only)

 -   Android Studio for native Android builds
 -   Volley for server communication
 -   Facebook OAuth services
 -   Firebase Messaging for real-time notifications
 -   Websockets for live chat functionality
 -   Google Maps API for event location screenshots
 -   Espresso testing framework for automated UI tests

 ## What it looks like